uw-ictd/colte/README.md

 ## Step 2: Configure Coltenv
 Once your network configuration is correct, have a look at generate_coltenv.
 Most of the options should be left alone (unless you know what you're doing) but you should edit the network options to match your configuration.
 Set WAN_IFACE to your upstream (Internet) interface, ENB_IFACE to the downstream LAN interface, and ENB_IFACE_ADDR to it's address/subnet.
 Don't worry about matching COLTE_LTE_SUBNET to anything, because this subnet is assigned to the gtp0 interface once the SPGW dynamically brings it up.

 You should also have a look at the compilation options to see what features you may want to add or not.
 WEBGUI refers to the configuration webgui, BILLING refers to the network monitoring/billing system, and the rest are self-explanatory.
-Note that EMERGENCY_WEBSERVICES takes a very long time to download/install so I recommend disabling it unless you have to use it.
+Note that EMERGENCY takes a very long time to download/install so I recommend disabling it unless you have to use it.

 ## Step 3: Install Everything.
 Run $COLTE_DIR/system_setup/$OS/setup.sh and Ansible should do all the rest for you.